bioexcel/qmmm_simulation_bpg/docs/topics.rst

 Detailed advice on individual topics
 ####################################

-This part of the best practice guide lists individual topics - all important issues regarding QM/MM simulation of biomolecular systems - that arose during the `BioExcel Virtual Workshop on Best Practices in QM/MM Simulation of Biomolecular Systems
+This part of the best practice guide lists individual topics and questions that are frequently asked (or should be!) addressing important issues regarding QM/MM simulation of biomolecular systems, which were covered in the `BioExcel Virtual Workshop on Best Practices in QM/MM Simulation of Biomolecular Systems
 <https://bioexcel.eu/events/virtual-workshop-best-practices-in-qm-mm-simulation-of-biomolecular-systems/>`_

 For each topic a time-indexed link is provided into a recording on